Capacity of loop-erased random walk: Introduction

 In $\Z^4$, we have $\P(W[1,\infty)\cap\LE(S[0,\infty))=\varnothing)=0$.
 So we cannot define two-sided LERW as above.
 Note that in high dimensions, $\heta[0,\infty)$ has the law of a one-sided LERW weighted by the probability that a SRW started from the same point does not intersect it.
-Although this probability is 0 for an infnite SRW, we can still consider the $n$-step escape probabilities and show that they converge.
+Although this probability is 0 for an infinite SRW, we can still consider the $n$-step escape probabilities and show that they converge when properly rescaled.
 Let

 \begin{theorem}[\cite{lawler19fourdimensional}] There exists a nontrivial random variable $X_\infty$ such that

 almost surely and in $L^p$ for all $p>0$. \end{theorem}